blackmagic-debug/black-magic-org/hardware.md

 JTAG IO is buffered through a TXS0108 Texas Instruments bidirectional level shifter.
 UART signals are connected directly to the STM32.

-## FTDI target
+## Black Magic Debug App

+It is possible to use the Black Magic Debug App on your PC.
+Supported probes are:
+- Black Magic Probe (with recent firmware)
+- ST-Link v2/v3
+- FTDI-MPSSE adapter
+- JLink
+- CMSIS-DAP.

-It is possible to run the Black Magic Probe firmware on your PC and have it bit bang using a USB attached FTDI MPSSE capable adapter.
-Programming speed is a little slower, but BMP development may be faster due to no firmware upload needed and the inherent debugging messages on the starting console.
+Programming speed is a little slower but BMP development may be faster since no firmware upload is needed.

 ## ST-Link

 You can compile the firmware for an ST-Link debugger.
 These are often included on ST Discovery and Nucleo evaluation boards.
-You can replace [the ST-Link firmware on your discovery board](http://esden.net/2014/12/29/black-magic-discovery/) with Black Magic Probe firmware.
+You can replace [the ST-Link firmware on your discovery board](http://esden.net/2014/12/29/black-magic-discovery/) with Black Magic Probe Firmware.
 Usually this leads to more stable operation and easier use than the ST tools.
-There are several tutorials for how to do it even if you don't have a JTAG adapter yet and no way to bootstrap. :)
+There are several tutorials how to do it, even if you don't have a JTAG adapter yet and no way to bootstrap. :)

-For a generic STM32F103 board, look if the swlink platform can handle it.
-Swlink reuses the SWD pins.
-You can also follow [these](https://medium.com/@paramaggarwal/converting-an-stm32f103-board-to-a-black-magic-probe-c013cf2cc38c#.btn6lnwqe) instructions for a solution to not reuse the SWD pins.

 ## ST-Link V2

-Restoring ST-Link V2 BMP support with recent original ST firmware is a work in progress at the moment, according to the [issue #504](https://github.com/blackmagic-debug/blackmagic/issues/504#issuecomment-525399540).
+Instructions to restore an ST-Link V2 with recent original ST firmware are found on [GitHub stlink](https://github.com/blackmagic-debug/blackmagic/tree/main/src/platforms/stlink#reverting-to-original-st-firmware-with-running-bmp-firmware).

 ## F4 Discovery

 You can run the Black Magic Probe firmware on the "target" processor of an ST F4 discovery board.
-This among others useful if you want to bootstrap your F4 Discovery board ST-Link programmer without having any other means of programming it.
+This is useful if you want to bootstrap your F4 Discovery board ST-Link programmer without having any other means of programming it.

 ## SW Link